Ventnor, Victoria

 Ventnor is a small town on Phillip Island in Victoria, Australia.
 It is the location of the Phillip Island Grand Prix Circuit.
 It was named after the town of Ventnor on the Isle of Wight.
 Quite a number of the roads in Ventnor, Phillip Island are named after other towns and villages on the Isle of Wight.

+Ventnor has traditionally functioned as a residential and farming district on the island.
+Ventnor is also home to Grossard Point - named after Captain William Phillip Grossard, a merchant sea captain who was accidentally shot and killed in 1868, and is buried here.